i30817/libretrofuzz/README.rst

 In Retroarch, when you use the manual scanner to get non-standard games or hacks in playlists, thumbnails often fail to download.

-These programs, for each game label on a playlist, download the most similar name image to display in retroarch.
+These programs, for each game label on a playlist, download the most similar named image to display in retroarch.

 There are several options to fit unusual labels, but you can just run them to get the most restrictive default.

-If you use libretro-fuzz, it will ask for the playlist and system if they're not provided.
+If you use ``libretro-fuzz``, it will download for a single playlist by asking for the playlist and system if they're not provided.

-If you use libretro-fuzzall, it will attempt to match the playlist names to the server system names, and will skip custom playlist names.
+If you use ``libretro-fuzzall``, it will dowload for all playlists with standard libretro names, and will skip custom playlists.

 Besides those differences, if no retroarch.cfg is provided, both programs try to use the default retroarch.cfg.